SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 **Note: Do not start the application at this point.**

-## Configuring the Application Connectivity to SAP Hybris Cloud for Customer OData API Using Technical User
+## Configuring the Application Connectivity to SAP Cloud for Customer OData API Using Technical User

-The application uses Service to Service connectivity with technical user to replicate and index the ticket information from the SAP Hybris Cloud for Customer system.
+The application uses Service to Service connectivity with technical user to replicate and index the ticket information from the SAP Cloud for Customer system.
 During startup it replicates the last 20 tickets in the system and adds them in the index.
-You need to configure connectivity to SAP Hybris Cloud for Customer system for your application by creating the required destination.
+You need to configure connectivity to SAP Cloud for Customer system for your application by creating the required destination.
 You can use the dedicated service agent credentials - C4C credentials of a user that can see and process Service Request tickets.

 1. Open the Destination template, you can find it in the project resource folder.